AWhetter/pathseq/doc/source/format.rst

 -----

 A range MUST be present in the name of a path sequence.
-It follows the same format as for strict path sequences (see :ref:`range_string_format`).
+It follows the same format as for simple path sequences (see :ref:`range_string_format`).

 Inter-range Separator
 ---------------------

 An inter-range separator separates one range from another in a multi-range path sequence.
-A non-empty inter-range separator MUST exist between each range.
+A non-empty inter-range separator MAY exist between each range.
-It follows the same format as for strict paths sequences (see :ref:`inter_range_separator`), except that an inter-range separator MAY be a single "``.``" character.
+Omitting the inter-range separator is NOT RECOMMENDED in multi-range sequences because it creates abiguity when parsing a file in the sequence.

+An inter-range separator MUST NOT contain a valid :ref:`range string <range_string_format>`, or by definition it would itself be part of the ranges.

+An inter-range separator MAY end with a "``-``" or digit, but this is NOT RECOMMENDED because it creates abiguity when parsing a file in the sequence.
-However, this is NOT RECOMMENDED because it creates abiguity when parsing a file in the sequence.
+Similarly, an inter-range separator MAY start with a digit, or a "``.``" and digits, but this is NOT RECOMMENDED either because it creates abiguity when parsing a file in the sequence.

 Postfix
 -------

-Path sequences where the name ends with a range MUST NOT contain a prefix.
-Path sequences where the ranges start or exist inside of the name MAY contain a single postfix character.

 The postfix separates the ranges from the next component in the name.

+The rules that define what is a valid postfix, depend on the type of path sequence.

+In path sequences where the ranges start the name:

+* The sequence MAY contain a postfix.
+* If present, the postfix MUST be a "``_``", or it would be part of the stem.

+In path sequences where the ranges exist inside of the name:

+* A postfix MAY be present.
+* The postfix can be of any length of any length.
-The postfix character MUST be a "``_``".
+* The postfix MUST NOT contain a "``.``", or by definition it would be part of the suffixes.
+* The postfix MAY start with digits, but this is NOT RECOMMENDED because it creates abiguity when parsing a file in the sequence.

+In path sequences where the name ends with a range:

+* A postfix CANNOT be present, otherwise the ranges would exist inside of the name.

 Suffixes